 Life can be a meaningless sequence or a purposeful sequence.

-What’s the door that matters, for you?
+What’s the door that matters, to you?